sealink/EntryTypeSources/README.md

 ## Installation

-To install Category Sources, follow these steps:
+To install EntryType Sources, follow these steps:

 1. Upload the entrytypesources/ folder to your craft/plugins/ folder.
 2. Go to Settings > Plugins from your Craft control panel and enable the EntryType Sources plugin.